rundeck/docs/docs/api/rundeck-api.md

 Get the User Class assignment of the specified user.

-The response will contain the user class name, or NONE if unassigned.
+The response will contain the user class name, or **NONE** if unassigned.

 Authorization required for current user: none

-Authorization required for other user: admin or app_admin access for user resource type.
+Authorization required for other user: `admin` or `app_admin` access for user resource type.

-Since v41
+Available in API v41 and greater.

 **Request:**